Q. Can I access my shelter with my car parked in the garage?

 A. The one-piece lid includes a NSSA/FEMA 320 Approved Standard vent.
 The shelter lid sits ¼ inch above the surface of the shelter and provides 360-degree ventilation.

 A. It is possible for water to get in the unit.
 The shelter is not air tight.
 It is raised slightly and has a sloped finish to assist in preventing water runoff when washing out your garage.
 Simply wipe down the shelter if this should occur.

-A. We allow one day for installation.
+A. We allow 2 days for installation.

 Q. Does the install leave a mess for us to clean up?

 A. The install teams do an excellent job in keeping the work area clean and will be sure to leave the area better than they found it.

 Q. Can my foundation be damaged during my install?

 A. The install teams will not perform any action that would jeopardize the integrity of the foundation or structure.